thortonking/Millimetro_22/README.md

 Millimetro is a tag-based localization system which operates accurately at ranges up to 50 m.
 This repository contains the MATLAB files required to run it as well as a collection of sample collected data files to demonstrate it's capabilities.

+This code has been released online for transparency and in order to encourage further development in the area.

 ## Installation/Requirements

 The Millimetro code is run on MATLAB, version R2021a or later (earlier installations may work).
 To install, download all files in this repository, and open up sample_code.m in MATLAB.
 Set the downloaded folder as your working directory, the run the code.